jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 The only grid layout is to put the plots into an array, one plot per cell.
 For side-by-side plots, `plot(p1, p2, ...)` is supported.

-* Color palettes are not supported, e.g the `palette` argument

-A PR would be welcome.
+A PR would be most welcome.

 * Shapes can not be used as custom  markers